 PARIS — Dassault Aviation reported lower Falcon business jet revenue in the first half of 2014, but orders are up and the company is optimistic that a new Indian government elected in May will soon finalize a multi-billion contract for the sale of 126 Rafale combat aircraft.
 Dassault Aviation Chairman and CEO Eric Trappier said the company reported net sales of €1.5 billion ($2 billion) with adjusted net income of €145 million, both down 17% compared to the same period in ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Dassault Falcon Revenue Down As Optimism For Rafale Exports Persists".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Dassault Falcon Revenue Down As Optimism For Rafale Exports Persists".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.